 Have you ever wondered if rubbing Vicks VapoRub in your hair can help it grow faster or treat dandruff?
 I decided to research this unique hair care method and see if it’s helpful or harmful for your hair and scalp health.
-As someone who struggles with slow hair growth, I was intrigued by DIY tips for using Vicks.
+I found the DIY tips for using Vicks to be intriguing because I have slow hair growth.
 However, there are definite side effects to be aware of before trying this home remedy.

 What Exactly is Vicks VapoRub?

 Vicks VapoRub is an over-the-counter mentholated topical cream.
-It’s made by the company Vicks and has been around since the 1890s.
+Vicks is the manufacturer, and it has been around since the 1890s.
 Vicks contains ingredients like menthol, eucalyptus oil, and cedar leaf oil.
 These provide its signature medicinal scent and cooling sensation.

 The main uses of Vicks are to: